First performed as spoken word 24 January 2014, Kamberri (Canberra)

 And what can we do?

 White Australia, we must learn to disregard our collective identity in favour of our humanity.

 There is no dignity in indifference; there is no pride in ignorance.

-As long as White Australia’s identity rests upon the omission of the truth of its Black history, there will be no true freedom in this country.
+As long as white Australia’s identity rests upon the omission of the truth of its Black history, there is no freedom in this country.